-"The charter school, with the assistance of the auditor conducting the audit, must include with the report, as supplemental information: (1) a copy of management agreements with a charter management organization or an educational management organization and (2) service agreements or contracts over the lesser of \$100,000 or ten percent of the school's most recent annual audited expenditures.
-The agreements must detail the terms of the agreement, including the services provided and the annual costs for those services. ...
-"Minn.
-Stat. § 124E.16, subd.
+"The charter school, with the assistance of the auditor conducting the audit, must include with the report, as supplemental information: (1) a copy of a new management agreement or an amendment to a current agreement with a CMO or EMO signed during the audit year; and (2) a copy of a service agreement or contract with a company or individual totaling over five percent of the audited expenditures for the most recent audit year.
+The agreements must detail the terms of the agreement, including the services provided and the annual costs for those services....."
+Minn.
+Stat. § 124.16, subd.
 1 (c).